Page updated 09 March 2026

 Consular assistance

 The ability of the New Zealand Government to provide consular assistance to New Zealanders in Iran is extremely limited.
-We can't guarantee consular access or assistance if you are detained, encounter difficulties, or a military conflict occurs.
+We can't guarantee consular access or assistance if you are detained, encounter difficulties, or in military conflict.

 Iran doesn't recognise dual citizenship.
 Under Iranian law, Iranian dual nationals must enter and exit Iran on their Iranian passport.
 This further constrains the New Zealand Government's ability to provide consular assistance within Iran.